 With these tips in mind, you can avoid losing your baggage, minimizing a lot of unnecessary stress and hassle while you travel.
 And, you’ll have a better flying experience.

 If you become a victim of a crime.

 In most countries, you should be just as safe as you are at home.
 But like anywhere, crime does happen.
 And when it does, you should do two things : Tell to your guide or travel agent / tour operator (if you traveling by a travel agent), Call the local police, and call your embassy.
 There are a wide variety of victim assistance programs available—and it will help just to have someone who speaks your language and is familiar with local customs and laws.
-Some country offers a special “tourist police” department with bilingual officers that are specially trained to respond to the emergencies of visitors.
+Some Regencies in Indonesia offers a special “Tourist Police” department with bilingual officers that are specially trained to respond to the emergencies of visitors.

 Other things it could be important to bring.

-Camera, handycamp, hats, swimsuits, shoes, slippers, glass eyes, Diving License, Standard Dive or Snorkeling Equipment.
+Camera, handycam, hats, swimsuits, shoes, slippers, glass eyes, Diving License, Standard Dive or Snorkeling Equipment.